greyatom-school/the-minerva-project/FEWD/sprint_4/5. Project/README.md

 g) Additionally, Alphavantage only shows data for the weekdays.
 For weekends, you should pick the data which is shown last.
 For example, if November 9/10 is Satuday and Sunday, the table showing Current Price will show data for November 8, Friday and a message would be shown above citing the same.

+***
 - External pre-requisite 3:

 Since you will be creating a web application using React, we recommend you to install all the dependencies before you begin coding on your local machine.
 Ensure that the package.json has all the correct dependencies installed.
 Once all the dependencies are installed, calculate the number of components to be used and the hierarchy to be involved in it.
 Try to use reusable components as much as possible.

 Accordingly, create the folder structure corresponding to the components you listed and add placeholder JS files in it.
+ ***
+**As boilerplate, we are only providing you this readme file.**

+**The only requirement is ensure that irrespective of your method, you  set the default port value=3000(If you are using Create-React-App, that will be taken care of automatically, for other setups, make the necessary changes accordingly).
+Otherwise test cases will get stuck.**

+***

 ## Web Page Mock Up